Organizing Child Support in Divorce-Part 1

 Who actually pays how much to whom is a function of the parenting plan that the couple agrees to.
 The New York State Child Support Guidelines provide that the parent who is with the child more (generally based on overnights but not always) is the primary residential parent (PRP) for the purposes of child support.

 In terms of actual money changing hands, let’s say Bob is the non-PRP and Sally is the PRP.
 Bob pays his agreed-upon share of the total child support amount to the PRP (by check or whatever financial mechanism the couple agrees to).
-At the same time, Sally is expected, from her own income, to devote her share of the total child support amount to the appropriate household and child expenses.
+At the same time, Sally is expected, from her own income, to devote her share of the total child support amount towards the related household and child expenses.

-What Is Child Support To Be Used For?
+What Is Child Support to Be Used For?

 Child support law is designed to create comparable environments for the children to feel comfortable in each parent’s home after the divorce.